NamesMT/starter-monorepo/INIT_PROMPT.md

   <!-- Context for Roo: remember to also includes optional configs, and put comments (if any) on top of the config instead of inline -->

 (Advanced users: If you prefer to provide configuration values directly in the initial prompt, please see the separate [`INIT_PROMPT-EXAMPLES.md`](./INIT_PROMPT-EXAMPLES.md) file for the required format and examples.)

----

-### **IMPORTANT NOTE ON ROO CONFIGURATION:**

-During the setup process (at step 7), Roo will pause and remind you to check the files located in the `.roo/` directory (specifically files named `system-prompt-*`).

-While Roo attempts to automatically update the `working_directory` path in these files as a prerequisite step, **it is HIGHLY RECOMMENDED THAT YOU SHOULD manually review and update the `SYSTEM INFORMATION` section (OS, shell, paths, etc.) within each of these `.roo/system-prompt-*` files to match YOUR development environment.** Failure to ensure this information is correct might cause Roo to behave unexpectedly or incorrectly later on.

-*(Tip: You can potentially use the install script from the RooFlow repository ([https://github.com/GreatScottyMac/RooFlow](https://github.com/GreatScottyMac/RooFlow)) to help automate updating this system information.)*